yingding/angular2Tutorial/README.md

 * <code>tsc --init</code>
 * Using <code>tsc -w</code> to start tsc build with watch flag

 ## TypeScript compiler and native JavaScript libs
 * TypeScript compiler needs description files x.d.ts to recognize native JavaScript files.
 * For the tsc to recognize '@angular/core', a typings.json file is needed to define d.ts files for angular2 js libs.

+## Difference between let and var
+* More details can be found under http://stackoverflow.com/questions/762011/let-keyword-vs-var-keyword

 # 2. How to start?
 This sections shows how can you start this demo-app after you have cloned this repo.